a8ksh4/chonky-pocket/README.md

 <img src="images/perspective1.jpg" width="200" /><img src="images/perspective2.jpg" width="200" /><img src="images/held.jpg" width="200" /><img src="images/typing.jpg" width="200" />

-A couple of goals for this project
+A couple of goals for this project:
-* Implement a chording keyboard in software using the raspberry pi gpio pins https://github.com/a8ksh4/gpio-keyboard
+* Implement a chording keyboard in software using the raspberry pi gpio pins: https://github.com/a8ksh4/gpio-keyboard
-* Get the battery to show up like a laptop battery https://github.com/a8ksh4/rpi-integrated-battery-module
+* Get the battery to show up like a laptop battery, reporting state of charg, and charging/discharging status: https://github.com/a8ksh4/rpi-integrated-battery-module
 * Learn new techniques in onshape - used a surface to build the angled keyboard from, and extruding multiple parts from the same sketches.
+* Polished build - brightness and volume buttons accessible, no power issues, etc.

 And in retrospect, a few things I want to include in the next build:
 * A display that can turn off when idle and save power - I might still set up a transistor power switch to use gpio to switch the screen on and off, but I'd have to figure out how to integrate this with the OS sleep settings, etc.